The-Road-Bunch/bouncer/README.md

 # theroadbunch/filter-lists [![build status](https://scrutinizer-ci.com/g/The-Road-Bunch/filter-lists/badges/build.png?b=master)](https://scrutinizer-ci.com/g/The-Road-Bunch/filter-lists/)
-A small library for validating domains against a blacklist/whitelist, and checking if the domain is valid
+A list collection with a type.
+This library is tailored to using a list of strings as a blacklist/whitelist, but could be used for any collection of strings that has a name

 [![Latest Stable Version](https://img.shields.io/packagist/v/theroadbunch/filter-lists.svg)](https://packagist.org/packages/theroadbunch/filter-lists)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)